Table of Contents

 - if there was any other error that should not be retried.

 Tapjoy will continue to retry if Tapjoy servers receive any response other then 200 or 403.
+(Note that it is very important NOT to actually reward the user if you are giving a non-200 response, as Tapjoy will continue to re-attempt the callback, possibly resulting in large numbers of duplicate rewards.)
 We’ll retry every 2 minutes for 4 days.
 We will treat the request as having failed if your server takes more than 5 seconds to respond.
 NOTE: The response body of the callback URL responses needs to be in UTF-8.
 If they are not in UTF-8 we will retry even if you return a 200.

 Optional Parameters for fraud detection/prevention: